Tanmay692004/landing_page_applyo/README.md

 1. **Import & Set Up**: Upload or paste your resume(s), specify targeted roles, and set preferences for tone and industry.
 2. **Match & Optimize**: Copy-paste a job description or provide a job listing URL to see Applyo’s recommendations for optimization and keyword inclusion.
-3. **Apply Your Way**: Use the **Auto-Fill Extension** for fast, one-click application filling or the **Auto-Applier** for automated submissions based on your preferences.
+3. **Apply Your Way**: Use one-click autofill for fast application filling or the **Auto-Applier** for automated submissions based on your preferences.

----

-## Chrome Extension Features

-* **Autofill Job Application Fields**: Automatically fill forms on major job boards (LinkedIn, Indeed, Naukri, etc.) with your Applyo profile.
-* **Inline Apply Suggestions**: Receive helpful suggestions on how to improve your application (e.g., “Add 2 relevant keywords” or “Rewrite this sentence for better impact”).
-* **Tone Tweaks & Grammar Suggestions**: Make one-click edits to improve tone or grammar for consistency across applications.
-* **Visibility & Controls**: Preview autofilled data before submission, and undo or revert any changes in one click.

 ---